Ganome/BCS/homework-completed/Unit-15/README.md

    ![absolute path](challenge-3-absolute-path.png)

-   - Remember, our present working directory is `/var/lib/tomcat6`.
-Therefore, the relative path is `webapps/WebGoat/webgoat_challenge_guest.jsp`.
+   - Since our Present Working Directory (pwd) is `/var/lib/tomcat6`, we can use the Relative path `webapps/WebGoat/webgoat_challenge_guest.jsp` when copying over the defaced website.

 Completed Challenge:
    - After the defacing